 Article II.
 Building Homes and Jobs Trust Fund Allocation.
-This section includes Program definitions and requirements pursuant to SB 2 Building Homes and Jobs Act.
+This section includes Program definitions and requirements pursuant to the Senate Bill 2 (SB 2) Building Homes and Jobs Act.
 The Department will utilize a portion of monies collected in calendar year 2018 and deposited into the Building Homes and Jobs Trust Fund for the HHC program.
 The Department will allocate these funds competitively to counties for acquisition, new construction, reconstruction, rehabilitation, administrative costs, capitalized operating subsidy reserves (COSR), and rental subsidies and rental assistance for existing and new Supportive housing opportunities to assist the HHC program's Target Population.